Couto/grunt-groundskeeper/README.md

           pragmas: ['validation', 'development'],
         },
         src: ['app/**/*.js', 'vendor/\*\*/*.js'],
-        dest: 'dev'
+        dest: 'dev',
+        keepStructure: true
     }
 }
 ```

-`groundskeeper` will mirror your folder structure in the output folder.
+if __keepStructure__ is `true`, `groundskeeper` will mirror your folder structure in the output folder.

 e.g.:
 ```